Azure/InnovationEngine/scenarios/ocd/CreateWordPressDeployment/README.md

 Show server parameter details
 To show details about a particular parameter for a server, run the [az mysql flexible-server parameter show](https://learn.microsoft.com/cli/azure/mysql/flexible-server/parameter) command.

-### Disable Azure Database for MySQL - Flexible Server SSL connection parameter for Wordpress integration
+### Disable Azure Database for MySQL - Flexible Server SSL connection parameter for WordPress integration

-Modify a server parameter value
-You can also modify the value of a certain server parameter, which updates the underlying configuration value for the MySQL server engine.
+You can also modify the value of certain server parameters, which updates the underlying configuration values for the MySQL server engine.
 To update the server parameter, use the [az mysql flexible-server parameter set](https://learn.microsoft.com/cli/azure/mysql/flexible-server/parameter#az-mysql-flexible-server-parameter-set) command.

 ```bash
 az mysql flexible-server parameter set \